aindilis/free-life-planner/README.md

 https://frdcsa.org/~andrewdo/frdcsa-emacsconf2019-final.webm

-Here is an indpendent (no dependncies on FRDCSA) for interactive plan monitoring:
+Here is an independent (no dependencies on FRDCSA) for interactive plan monitoring:

 https://github.com/aindilis/plan-monitor